Suzanna-Linn/slua/docs/new-release2.md

 print(request_id)</code></pre>

+There is no new library function to wrap **ll.HTTPRequest()**.

-The keys used in the dictionary table.
-Some have the same name (without HTTP_ and in lowercase), others have been changed (marked with "changed").
-Keys not correctly written will be ignored without error:
+The configuration keys map directly to the native **HTTP_** constants, with the prefix removed and in lowercase.
+Several have been shortened or updated to be more intuitive:
 <table>
   <thead>
     <tr>